5 Ways to Help a Semi-Feral Cat Adjust to a Domestic Home

 Do not interfere with her or the food during this time; this assures the cat that they are safe with you.
 If the cat is difficult to convince, you may have to start withholding food unless you are in the room.
 Food is also a great way to get your cat to do new and scary things.
 You can keep special food for the cat (“chicken in gravy” baby food is pretty much a guaranteed hit) to encourage new steps in becoming more comfortable with you.
 The offering of delicious food will help your feral cat come to you and become more and more used to her new domestic life.

 3. Avoid Eye Contact

 If you find your cat staring at you, do not engage.
 Eye contact is an aggressive act to feral and semi-feral cats.
 If you accidentally find yourself in a staring contest, the best thing to do is to calmly blink.
 Keep your eyes closed for a few seconds and turn your head away.
 This shows your cat that you do not mean to threaten them, and are taking a submissive role, which helps them feel safe and confident in the new space.

 4. Don’t Force Physical Contact

-Your cat will come to you when she feels safe to.
+Your cat will come to you when she feels safe.
 This can be encouraged with food once the cat is more comfortable.
 Put a bit of the special baby food on your finger and have them lick it off.
 This initiates contact and allows the cat to have positive associations with you.
 To begin petting, extend a closed fist while you look away, and let the cat come to you and initiate any contact she feels comfortable with.
-Semi-feral cats take a lot of coaxing, and letting them approach you will build trust.
+Semi-feral cats take a lot of coaxing and letting them approach you will build trust.

 5. Have Patience